pykoala/pykoala/README.md

 ---------------------------------------------

+# PyKOALA: A multi-instrument tool for reducing Integral Field Spectroscopic Data

+---

+PyKOALA is a Python package to reduce KOALA+AAOmega integral field spectroscopy (IFS) data creating a data cube.
+It produces full calibrated (wavelength, flux and astrometry) data cubes ready for science.

 [KOALA][koala_website], the Kilofibre Optical AAT Lenslet Array, is a wide-field, high efficiency, integral field unit used by the
 AAOmega spectrograph on the 3.9m AAT ([Anglo-Australian Telescope][aat_website]) at Siding Spring Observatory. **PyKOALA** is the forthcoming data reduction pipeline for creating science-ready 3D data cubes using Raw Stacked Spectra (RSS) images created with [2dfdr][2dfdr_website].